dhwanisinghal-sudo/Grocery-Recommender-System-Collaborative-Filtering-CV/experiments/VERIFICATION_README.md

 - `verify_worked_example.py` builds models on the full ratings matrix (no split), matching how the live app generates recommendations for a real user in the UI.
-- `verify_grid_search.py` also uses the same 80/20 split (seed=42), fits
+- `verify_grid_search.py` also uses the same 80/20 split (seed=42) and
-  the user-based/item-based/SVD models on the train split only (fitting on the full matrix would leak test ratings into the similarity matrices), and evaluates on the same first-50-test-users sample the other scripts use — see Gap #3 in `docs/PROJECT_REPORT.md` §8: this sample is not yet random, so all four scripts' numbers will shift slightly, together, once that fix lands.
+  fits the user-based/item-based/SVD models on the train split only (fitting on the full matrix would leak test ratings into the similarity matrices).
+- `verify_ablation.py`, `verify_k_sensitivity.py`, and
+  `verify_grid_search.py` all evaluate Precision/Recall/F1/Coverage on a
+  **fixed random sample of 50 users** (`random.Random(42).sample(...)`), matching `compute_eval_metrics()` in `app.py`.
+This replaced an earlier methodology that took the first 50 users in groupby insertion order (not random) — if you see numbers from before that fix, expect a small shift; these are the current, correct values.
-- All three paper-reproducing scripts were run against the current `data/` files at the time this README was written and reproduced the paper's tables exactly.
+- All were run against the current `data/` files at the time this README was written and reflect the sample-fix above; the IEEE paper's original reference tables (printed alongside each script's output) predate the fix and are kept as a historical baseline for comparison, not as the current expected output.